lluisd/BIGTREETECH-TouchScreenFirmware/README.md

 In order to install the TFT firmware:

 1. Download the firmware
 2. Unzip the archive and copy the contents to the SD Card.
-The folder `TFT28` and file `MKSTFT28.bin` must be on the root directory of the SD card
+The folder `TFT28` and file `MKSTFT28.bin` must be on the root folder of the SD card
 3. Plug in the SD card into the printer
 4. Turn on the printer and wait for the firmware to finish flashing
 5. In case calibration procedure is started, touch the calibration points on the screen